nationalarchives/front-end-development-guide/2015/peer-review-explore-your-archive.md

 For this reason, jQueryUI presents a good tool as its authors have worked hard to include the necessary ARIA role and state management in the library components.
 Nonetheless, we should test the accessibility of custom widgets before they are used.

 #### Reviewer comments

+jQueryUI isn't used for the JavaScript select, but the chosen plugin does provide ARIA state management.

 #### Developer(s) actions in response